matrup01/data_import_modules/README.md

-    timecorr (int, optional) ... takes an int and corrects the time by it (should be used for time differences between WIBS-computer and real time; weird WIBS time format should automatically be corrected) bin_borders (list of int, optional) ... takes a list of ints and uses them as bin borders in micro meters, default-[0.5,0.55,0.6,0.7,0.8,0.9,1,1.2,1.4,1.7,2,2.5,3,3.5,4,5,10,15,20] flow (float) ... takes the volumetric flow rate in l/min, default-0.3 loadexcited (bool) ... decides if excited particles are loaded (only toggle if needed, performance might suffer if to much data is handled), default-False loadfl1 (bool) ... decides if Fluorescence_1 is loaded (only toggle if needed, performance might suffer if to much data is handled), default-False loadfl2 (bool) ... decides if Fluorescence_2 is loaded (only toggle if needed, performance might suffer if to much data is handled), default-False loadfl3 (bool) ... decides if Fluorescence_3 is loaded (only toggle if needed, performance might suffer if to much data is handled), default-False
-    FixedFT (list of int with len=3) ... takes 3 ints and takes them as FT-backgrounds, default values are completely random, default-[1000000,500000,300000]
+    timecorr (int, optional) ... takes an int and corrects the time by it (should be used for time differences between WIBS-computer and real time; weird WIBS time format should automatically be corrected) bin_borders (list of int, optional) ... takes a list of ints and uses them as bin borders in micro meters, default-[0.5,0.55,0.6,0.7,0.8,0.9,1,1.2,1.4,1.7,2,2.5,3,3.5,4,5,10,15,20] flow (float) ... takes the volumetric flow rate in l/min, default-0.3 loadexcited (bool) ... decides if excited particles are loaded (untoggle if facing performance issues), default-True loadfl1 (bool) ... decides if Fluorescence_1 is loaded (untoggle if facing performance issues), default-True loadfl2 (bool) ... decides if Fluorescence_2 is loaded (untoggle if facing performance issues), default-True loadfl3 (bool) ... decides if Fluorescence_3 is loaded (untoggle if facing performance issues), default-True FixedFT (list of int with len=3) ... takes 3 ints and takes them as FT-backgrounds, default values are completely random, default-[1000000,500000,300000]

 6.2   WIBS.quickplot(y)